TeamPictonode/pictonode/README.md

 ## Credits

-- The web interface was written by John Nunley and Grace Meredith.
+- The web interface was written by John Nunley (@notgull) and Grace Meredith (@meredith-grace).
-- The shared backend "Ontario" was written by John Nunley and Parker Nelms.
+- The shared backend "Ontario" was written by John Nunley and Parker Nelms (@parkern342).
-- The GIMP frontend was written by Parker Nelms and Stephen Foster.
+- The GIMP frontend was written by Parker Nelms and Stephen Foster (@Stehfyn).

 ## License